fgnt/spatiospectral_diarization/README.md

 The pipeline expects synchronized signals both in terms of sampling rate offset (SRO) and sampling time offset (STO).
-If you want to apply the pipeline to data obtained in a distributed setup, e.g. from multiple recoding devices, we recommend applying the synchronization modules from paderwasn [TODO link]  to the audio data before applying the diarization pipeline.
+If you want to apply the pipeline to data obtained in a distributed setup, e.g. from multiple recoding devices, we recommend applying the synchronization modules from [paderwasn](https://github.com/fgnt/paderwasn)   to the audio data before applying the diarization pipeline.

 The pipeline outputs a dictionary containing the following entries:
-- _diarization_estimate_: a dictionary with the on-and offsets of each speaker detected in the recording
+- _diarization_estimate_: a dictionary containing all speakers with on-and offsets of each speaker detected in the recording
 - _activity_segments_: a list with all segments estimated in the spatial segmentation component
 - _tdoa_vectors_: a list containing the corresponding average time differences of arrival (TDOAs) for each segment
 - _embeddings_: The speaker embeddings for each segment